Understanding Franchise Disclosure Documents

 The importance of a franchise disclosure document, admittedly, all stems from the law and the corresponding legal requirements to provide them to investors and operators.
 It is an absolute requirement for anyone who owns a franchise to provide this documentation before binding someone to the business contractually.
 Not providing a full set of these key documents often leads to fines, penalties, loss of franchisee income, the loss of a franchisee, etc. It is important to talk to your franchise disclosure document lawyer about the risk of trying to “get around” franchise laws.

 Why Franchise Disclosure Documents Are Important For Franchisor

 The greatest risk to the franchisee is not getting what they think they are getting when buying into a franchise.
 See below for some of the issues that can come up when important information is not disclosed.

 The more you know about a business the better your ability to make a good decision.
 This is certainly true with franchises.
-The franchise disclosure document is key.
+A thorough review of this documentation is key.
 You don’t want to buy into a franchise that doesn’t have a future or has many competing locations near you.
 Imagine being someone buying into a horse and buggy franchise during the rise of the automobile!
 Do your research, starting with a franchise disclosure document, will help immensely.

 How Do Lawyers Help?

 Many times, the franchise disclosure document, along with all of the other paperwork necessary in buying into a franchise, can be quite difficult to understand.
 There can be phrases, terms, and “lawyer talk” that is confusing.
 Instead of trying to understand everything on your own, you should make sure you are working with an lawyer whom has experience in the field of franchises.
 They can help to make your life much easier, and you can be more secure in the decisions you ultimately make.
 You can also find more information in the Canadian Franchise Association website.

 Finding a Franchise Document Review Lawyer In Calgary, Alberta